This page covers:

-The construction and decoration of Cappella Sistina was entrusted to Domenico Fontana, another "doer" who took care or moving and re-erecting many ancient obelisks.
+The construction and decoration of Cappella Sistina was entrusted to Domenico Fontana, another "doer" who took care or moving and re-erecting four ancient obelisks.
 His management style displeased many of the artists who worked under his direction.
 He left Rome for Naples shortly after the death of Pope Sixtus V.

 Monuments to Pope Sixtus V by il Valsoldo (left) and to Pope Pius V by Leonardo Sormani (right)

 Pope Sixtus V wanted to be buried at S. Maria Maggiore in his chapel, but he was wary that such a decision could be criticized and therefore he arranged for the chapel to house also the tomb of Pope Pius V. In addition. because he was alive when he commissioned his statue, he decided to be portrayed on his knees, as a gesture of humility, rather than sitting on the papal throne, as some of his predecessors had been depicted.
 The statues of the two popes were placed at the centre of a sort of triumphal arch which was decorated with reliefs portraying events of their pontificates.
-The same pattern was adopted a few years later in Cappella Paolina (you can see its triumphal arches in a page on the funerary monuments to the Popes).
+The same pattern was adopted a few years later in Cappella Paolina (you can see its triumphal arches in a page on the funerary monuments to the popes).